 Simple Activities To Help Your Family Slow Down to Cultivate Connection

-Our problem today isn’t scarcity.
-It’s quite literally the opposite.
-We are drowning in “too much.”
 Too many commitments and too many things.
 Demands, commitments, and physical and mental things to manage are coming at us at the speed of light.
-It feels like trying to drink out of a firehouse and it’s leaving society as a whole feeling stressed out and anxious.
+It feels like trying to drink out of a firehouse, and it’s leaving us feeling stressed, anxious, and drained.

 Simple Activities to Help Cultivate Connection